-Risso's dolphins are not listed as threatened or endangered under the Endangered Species Act, and the northern Gulf of Mexico stock is not considered strategic under the MMPA.
-No fishery-related mortality or serious injury has been observed in recent years; therefore, total fishery-related mortality and serious injury can be considered to be insignificant and approaching zero mortality and serious injury rate.
-The status of Risso's dolphins in the northern Gulf of Mexico, relative to OSP, is unknown.
-The population trend for this stock is also unknown.
+Short-finned pilot whales are not listed as threatened or endangered under the Endangered Species Act, and the northern Gulf of Mexico stock is not considered strategic under the MMPA.
+Total fishery-related mortality and serious injury for this stock is less than 10% of PBR and, therefore, can be considered to be insignificant and approaching zero mortality and serious injury rate.
+The status of short-finned pilot whales in the northern Gulf of Mexico, relative to OSP, is unknown.
+There was no statistically significant trend in population size for this stock.